OleksandrLinenko/OleksandrLinenko/README.md

 ## 🔭About me:</h2>
 <ul>
-  <li>Currently I'm studying programming in university 💻</li>
+  <li>Currently I'm studying programming in university 💻.</li>
-  <li>On this page I publish some programs that I use simply for my own learning</li>
+  <li>On this page I publish some programs that I use simply for my own learning 🏫.</li>
 </ul>

 ## 🏆Goal
-To become a top-level developer capable of building scalable, efficient, and production-ready applications 🎲
+To become a top-level developer capable of building scalable, efficient, and production-ready applications 🎲.

 <h2 align="left">I code with:</h2>